budnerp/ansible_virtualbox_vm_magento2/README.md

 - Latest configuration ansible.cfg in source control [https://raw.githubusercontent.com/ansible/ansible/devel/examples/ansible.cfg]()
 - 7 Tips To Turbo-charge Your Ansible [https://shadow-soft.com/turbo-charge-your-ansible/]()

-## TODO
--[ ] Allow user to choose system (centos, ubuntu)
--[ ] Make roles to be both centos/ubuntu friendly
--[ ] Ask a user whether to update repositories on machine provisioning/up -[ ] Create Magento 2 role
-    -[ ] create vhost
-    -[ ] make vhost work for apache
-    -[ ] make vhost work for nginx
--[ ] Add role that adds vhost with php site that shows playbook roles and their readme.md files, contact (link with the tool).
--[ ] Add global variable: admin_name, admin_surname, admin_email to use in git and magento roles; check other roles -[ ] Add roles for Magento frontend development
--[ ] Use host-vars to use role vars in other roles

 ## License
 Copyright (c) We Are Interactive under the MIT license.